-One of the most common things our clients or colleagues tell us is that content ideas are one of the hardest obstacles to overcome.
-A lot of times, they have lots to say about a lot of things but when they sit down at the computer they draw huge blanks.
+One of the most common things our clients or business partners tell us is that creating content ideas is one of the most challenging obstacles to overcome.
+They often have lots to say about a lot of things, but when they sit at the computer, they draw huge blanks.

 And the truth is, we were there too — for a LONG time.
 So, to alleviate some of those blank moments for you, we’ve put together a list of 15 content ideas to help you make the magic happen within your content!

-Remember, your audience is look to you as an influence or inspiration in their lives — give them the goods!
+Remember, your audience looks to you as an influence or inspiration in their lives — give them the goods!
 Don’t get caught up in making things perfect.
-See, people love the real you, the authentic you and allowing your personality shine through a variety of topics is GREAT!
+See, people love the real you, the authentic you and allowing your personality to shine through various topics is GREAT!

 Let’s start jammin’